-Information on Director 'S Duncan Fischer Appointed to the Board Non-Executive Chairman 14 October 2009 Qualifications FCA, FAICD Experience and expertise - Mr Fischer has many years professional, business and board experience in Australia and overseas.
+• Duncan Fischer - Non-Executive Chairman Appointed to the Board 14 October 2009 Qualifications FCA, FAICD Experience and expertise Mr Fischer has many years professional, business and board experience in Australia and overseas.
 He practiced as a Chartered Accountant in Australia from 1977 to 1992 retiring from the profession and joining Tattersall's where he went on to become Managing Director and Chief Executive Officer, a position he retired from in 2006.
 His experience covers all aspects of management, strategy, mergers, new business start-ups and leading a major listing and IPO process and has held a number of board positions.
 He is a past member of the Australia Day Committee (Victoria) and has held a number of committee and not for profit board roles, including Committee for Melbourne and the Arts Angels Council.
-Interest in Shares and Options 9,133,334 shares and Nil options Directorships held in other listed entities Nil Special responsibilities - Member of the Audit Committee and Member of the Remuneration Committee Simon Doyle Appointed to the Board Non-Executive Director 14 October 2009 Qualifications - BA, LLB Experience and expertise Mr Doyle has many years of experience in Australia and overseas in commercial law, company executive roles and non-executive director roles with an emphasis on strategic direction, governance and compliance.
+Interest in Shares and Options 9,133,334 shares and Nil options Directorships held in other listed entities Nil Special responsibilities Member of the Audit Committee and Member of the Remuneration Committee Simon Doyle Non-Executive Director Appointed to the Board 14 October 2009 Qualifications BA, LLB Experience and expertise Mr Doyle has many years of experience in Australia and overseas in commercial law, company executive roles and non-executive director roles with an emphasis on strategic direction, governance and compliance.
 Previous executive roles include responsibility for legal functions, compliance, corporate affairs, human resources and company secretarial as well as specific leadership roles in mergers, acquisitions, corporate restructures, due diligence and initial public offering.
-Previous non-executive roles include board positions in start ups, mature businesses, businesses in transition and Board member and Chairman in the not for profit sector.
-Interest in Shares and Options - 4,062,899 shares and Nil options Directorships held in other listed entities Nil Special responsibilities Chairman of the Audit Committee and Chairman of the Remuneration Committee Ray Malone Appointed to the Board Chief Executive Officer and Executive Director 23 January 2009 Experience and expertise - Over 30 years work experience in the Panel industry Interest in Shares and Options 93,097,619 shares and Nil options Directorships held in other listed entities Nil Special responsibilities - Nil
+Previous non-executive roles include board positions in start-ups, mature businesses, businesses in transition and Board member and Chairman in the not for profit sector.
+Interest in Shares and Options 4,062,899 shares and Nil options Directorships held in other listed entities Nil Special responsibilities Chairman of the Audit Committee and Chairman of the Remuneration Committee

+Ray Malone - Chief Executive Officer and Executive Director Appointed to the Board 23 January 2009 Experience and expertise Over 30 years work experience in the Panel industry Interest in Shares and Options - 79,417,619 shares and Nil options Directorships held in other listed entities Nil Special responsibilities Nil